 Caelia and Mirelda: The Book of Thresholds is a contemplative companion to The Sky-Veil—a series of symbolic veils rather than chapters, where Caelia bears the silent banner and Mirelda holds the glowing chalice.
 These are not steps in a journey, but moments of stillness.

-His feet rested on no path he recognized, though the ground was firm beneath him.
-Around him stretched a vast and unmeasured plain, lit not by sun nor moon, but by a hue of light that seemed to emerge from within things rather than shine upon them.
+My feet rested on no path I recognized, though the ground was firm beneath me.
+Around me stretched a vast and unmeasured plain, lit not by sun nor moon, but by a hue of light that seemed to emerge from within things rather than shine upon them.
 It was the color of remembrance—if remembrance had a color.

 But she was there.